zecure/blog.zecure.org/content/post/alarm.md

 This was not an option for me, so I decided to make my own alarm system instead consisting only out of [free software](https://en.wikipedia.org/wiki/Free_software).
 How hard could it possibly be?
 Spoiler, not very.
 It still took some time and effort to create and combine all required components as there was no existing software that met all my requirements.

-This blog post documents the setup process of my system.
+This blog post documents the whole setup process, both as a documentation for myself and as a tutorial for other people.

 ## Requirements
 The requirements are very simple.
 All you need is a Linux system with a web cam and a Linux server.